devtobi/cv/README.md

 Distributed under a customized MIT License.
 See [LICENSE][license-url] for more information.

-**Important**: Keep in mind that the license is a modified version of the MIT license as this repository contains personal information that should not be used by third parties.
-Always modify using your own CV data.
+**Important**: The file `resume.json` located inside the `src` directory contains personal data.
+Permission to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of this specific file is granted on the condition that users must replace the personal data with their own.
+The `resume.json` file must not be used as is without modification using their own personal data.

 <!-- MARKDOWN LINKS & IMAGES -->
 <!-- https://www.markdownguide.org/basic-syntax/#reference-style-links -->